lucasdipaula/lucasdipaula/README.md

 </p>

 ---
-✨ I'm a Information System's student at UFMG (Brazil) and a software development intern.
+✨ I'm a Information System's student at UFMG (Brazil) and a junior software engineer.
 I love programming and learn new things everyday!
 I’m currently working on a project with NodeJS, React and MongoDB.

-My goal is to become a software engenieer and be able to do what I love everyday, spend time with my family and coding.
+My goal is to become a better software engenieer everyday and be able to do what I love most, spend time with my family and coding.

 - 📫 How to reach me: [lucas.dipaula9969@gmail.com](lucas.dipaula9969@gmail.com)